LibRapid/librapid/docs/source/index.rst

 ----------------

-LibRapid is a lightweight alternative to other popular python libraries, intended to be used in both C++ and Python, with potential support for CUDA coming in the future.
+LibRapid is a lightweight alternative to other popular python libraries, intended to be used in both C++ and Python.
+It also supports NVIDIA CUDA (even in Python), so you can run array calculations orders of magnitude more quickly than on the CPU alone.
 It is designed to be as easy to use as possible while still supporting advanced functionality and high performance.

 What LibRapid is NOT
 --------------------